SoupyzInc/AreaSoup/README.md

 With AreaSoup, you can change the function you are graphing, and the approximation method you are using.
 You can change the interval width of the rectangle/trapezoid by changing the ∆x value.
 Change how much of the graph you are seeing by changing the domain value.
 Note that all values should be positive integers in degrees.
+(You must hit enter after changing the ∆x or domain value).

 To demonstrate how making ∆x approach 0 will increase accuracy of the approximation, press the "Take lim ∆x → 0" button and watch the rectangles/trapezoids move across the screen!

 Entering an n value will tell you if the current approximation technique will either provide an over or underestimate of the current function for n rectangles in the specified domain.
+(You must hit enter in the text box after changing functions, approximation method, or n value to recalculate the area)

 ### Adding new functions
 To add new functions, create a new class that `implements` the `Function` interface. `Function` is defined under